Sections

 General Questions

 The ideal size for submissions is 800 pixels wide.
-700 pixels wide will also work as well.
-Convert images for web as RGB.
-Also, please include team credits:
+Convert your images for the web (colors may shift if not converted correctly) as RGB.
+Include team credits:

 For Editorials